balena-labs-projects/balena-dash/README.md

     * Only available for iCloud photos

+Note that after some performance tests on the Raspberry Pi 2 & 3, the combination of `GALLERY_IMAGE_STYLE = contain` and `GALLERY_EFFECT = fade or kenburns` can make the transition effects choppy.

 ### For a complete tutorial on how to use balenaDash, please check out our blog post at [https://www.balena.io/blog/make-a-web-frame-with-raspberry-pi-in-30-minutes/](https://www.balena.io/blog/make-a-web-frame-with-raspberry-pi-in-30-minutes/)